-Pallet racking system are common in warehouse racking.
+Pallet racking systems are common in warehouse racking.
 When it comes to warehouse storage, pallet racks provide an optimal, easy-to-operate solution.
-They’re the most common way of storing pallet loads in the world, and they’re used in the vast majority of warehouses, manufacturing facilities, logistics center, and even retail stores.
+They’re the most common way of storing pallet loads in the world, and they’re used in the vast majority of warehouses, manufacturing facilities, logistics centers, and even retail stores.
 Whether you’re dealing with selective, push-back, drive-in, or other types of racks, the issues are frequently similar.

 Here are some tips for you when you are using pallets:

 1. Do Not Use a Damaged Pallet

 2. Do Not Overload

 3. Slow down your working action

 4. Avoid Incorrect or Unsafe Rack Loading

 Pallet rack loads aren’t just simple weight versus structure.
 The dimensions, shape, and size/density of the load as it sits on storage racks are absolutely critical to safe, effective warehouse storage.
 To avoid incorrect or unsafe rack loading, it’s important to consider not only the weight, but also what type of load will be loading on, how it sits, and how that might affect the capacity.